All Episodes

 Mubarak must go.

-Gotta get rid of Mubarak.
+Got to get rid of Mubarak.

 Well, what does now mean?

-Well, now Meant yesterday.
+Well, now meant yesterday.

-Then the next day, well, we send this guy Wisner over from the State Department to nudge him out, and our guy publicly says it'd be wise to keep Mubarak in power for a while for the um in the interest of stability.
+And our guy publicly says it'd be wise to keep Mubarak in power for a while in the interest of stability.

 It would be very imprudent to nudge him out now.